chicagolandmesh/chicagolandmesh.org/docs/about.md

 ## What is Chicagoland Mesh?

-We are a growing community of people working together to create an off-grid, decentralized, and resilient communications network using inexpensive LoRa devices.
-Operating within the unlicensed 915 MHz ISM band, these devices are typically loaded with either MeshCore or Meshtastic firmware, enabling users to communicate without using traditional networks.
+We are a growing community building an off-grid, decentralized, and resilient communications network using inexpensive LoRa devices.
+Founded March 2024, Chicagoland Mesh utilizes MeshCore, Meshtastic, and Reticulum protocols to build a mesh network.
+The devices we use are called "nodes" and can be placed anywhere to expand the coverage of the network.
+Operating within the unlicensed 915 MHz ISM band, these devices let you communicate without any traditional network infrastructure.

 The FCC allows people to operate on ISM frequencies without having any form of FCC-affiliated license (such as that required for Ham/Amateur Radio).
 However, the 902-928 MHz range in particular is special, because transmissions under 1 watt over those frequencies can be encrypted, meaning your private messages will remain secure from prying eyes.